-All Foster Parents with children and young people living with them will be offered advice and support by a Therapist and consideration is given as to ways to meet a child's emotional needs.
-The focus of attention is to make foster homes more successful by assisting and supporting Foster Parents to better understand and manage the presenting behaviours of the children and young people.
+All Foster Parents with children and young people will be offered advice and support by a Therapist and consideration is given as to ways that they can meet a child's emotional needs.
+The focus of attention is to make foster families more successful by assisting and supporting Foster Parents to better understand and manage the presenting behaviours of the children and young people.